Museo Nacional de Culturas Populares: Description

-Other important installations on the site are the Cuezcomate, the Arbol de la Vida and the Tejedores de Suenos mural.
+Other important installations on the site are the Cuezcomate, the Árbol de la Vida and the Tejedores de Sueños mural.
 The Cuezcomate is a Nahuatl word that means “guard bread or grain.”
 It is a replica of a Mesoamerican construction made of clay and palm fronds used to store corn.
 The structure here is modeled on those of the state of Morelos.
 It was created for the museum's first major exhibition in 1982 and remains in the patio areas.
 The Arbol de la Vida, or Tree of Life, is a fired clay sculpture mostly associated with Metepec, State of Mexico.
 This five meter tall tree was created by José Alfonso Soteno Fernández in 1992 to commemorate the 500 anniversary of Columbus's discovery of the Americas.
 It contains allusions to indigenous culture when Columbus arrived, Spanish culture and that of African slaves brought over which have combined to create the various manifestations of Mexican culture.
-The Tejedores de Sueños” mural is a graffiti mural.
+The Tejedores de Sueños mural is a graffiti mural.
 The iconography is eclectic with images of nopal cactus, masked persons, robotic insects and crosses in a style which combines Mexican folk art and that of comic books.

 The museum offers workshops and other classes for museum professionals interested in promoted Mexico's popular cultures.
 It also offers guided tours which are generally associated with workshops.

 The museum maintains a full schedule of academic, cultural and recreational activities, including concerts, dances, conferences, seminars, workshops, videos, book and music presentations, sales of Mexican handcrafts and Mexican food.
 The museum has been the site of an annual Tamale Festival since 1993, with examples of tamales from all over Mexico.

 Most of its major events are temporary exhibits related to some aspect of Mexico's cultures.
 In 1997 it had an exhibition called La Ruta de la Esclavo tracing the history of African slavery in Mexico during the colonial period.
 For Day of the Dead 2011, the museum held an event called Tzompantli Gráfico where twenty artists including Fupete from Italy and Lucas Varela from Argentina, created modern skull images to arrange similar to that of a Mesoamerican tzompantli or skull-rack.
 For the same holiday, it held Ofrendas con la boca y el pie: lienzos llenos de tradición with Day of the Dead altars from an artists’ group called Asociación de Pintores con la Boca y con el Pie founded in 1963 who paint with their mouths or feet because of a disability.